 George Griffin (1857-1932).
 Purchased what became known as Griffins butchers, Bridge Street, in 1891.
 Elected to West Ward 1912.
 Borough Magistrate 1922.
 Alderman 1928.
 Lay preacher for the Primitive Methodist Church, Bartholomew Street.
-1 In October 1922 he unveiled the Newbury War Memorial, commemorating those fallen in the First World War.
-He had previously chaired the War Memorial Committee.2 He must have felt this responsibility keenly, as the War Memorial included (and includes) the name of his son Hedley Griffin (born 1897), who was killed during the second battle of Ypres in 1917.
-3
+7 In October 1922 he unveiled the Newbury War Memorial, commemorating those fallen in the First World War.
+He had previously chaired the War Memorial Committee.8 He must have felt this responsibility keenly, as the War Memorial included (and includes) the name of his son Hedley Griffin (born 1897), who was killed during the second battle of Ypres in 1917.
+9

-Greenham House was acquired in 1920 and its grounds were formally opened to the public by Mayor Griffin in 1921.4 He was called "The Children's Mayor" because of his parties for children.5 He collected old clothes for distribution to the poor.6
+Greenham House was acquired in 1920 and its grounds were formally opened to the public by Mayor Griffin in 1921.10 He was called "The Children's Mayor" because of the parties for children held by himself and his wife.11 He collected old clothes for distribution to the poor.12

 A scarlet robe was purchased for the Mayor's use.
-Until then, the Mayor's robe had been the same blue as other Councillors, trimmed with sealskin.7 The new robe was replaced in 1957.
+Until then, the Mayor's robe had been the same blue as other Councillors, trimmed with sealskin.13 The new robe was replaced in 1957.

-The Borough electorate in November 1920 was 8086.8
+The Borough electorate in November 1920 was 8086.14